carpentries-incubator/twitter-with-twarc/_episodes/02-jupyter.md

 Remember, if you get an error, you can correct it in the cell, and then run the cell again by pressing `ctrl` + `Enter`

-We can cut this down to just
-loading the libraries if we this this is too long.

 {% include links.md %}